top of page

 The Four Images, Lesser Yang - Greater Yang - Lesser Yin - Great Yin, can be:

-• Birth - Grow - Old - Die, and
+• Birth - Grow - Old - Die

-• Wood - Fire - Metal - Water and
+• Wood - Fire - Metal - Water

-• East - South - West - North.
+• East - South - West - North

 Five Elements